Flexiblefabric/Tien-Len/README.md

   enabled from the main menu.
 - On-screen **Play**, **Pass** and **Undo** buttons between your hand and the pile.
 - Optional player avatars loaded from `assets/avatars/`.
+- Player profiles with persistent win counts.
+Select a profile or create a new one from the **Switch Profile** button on the main menu.
+Profile data is stored alongside other settings in `~/.tien_len/options.json`.
 - Per-player HUD panels show remaining cards, the last move and whose turn it is.
 - Enable **Developer Mode** from the Options menu or press **F3** to reveal AI hands and move evaluations in these panels.
 - A small scoreboard at the top centre lists each player's remaining card count